MMieszko/PcAuth/README.md

                 .Build());
 ```

 The last step is handling unauthorize exception.
-This can be ommited if you have created your own exception middleware or so:
+This can be omitted if you have created your own exception middleware or so:
 ```csharp
   app.HandleAuthException(async (ctx, exc) =>
             {